humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-12-history-of-the-user-agent-string.md

     Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 5.1; Trident/4.0)

 Adding the rendering engine is important because the MSIE version changes to 7.0 when IE8 is running in compatibility mode while the Trident version remains the same.
-Since the original IE7 user-agent string doesn&#8217;t include the Trident version, you can easily distinguish between IE7 and IE8 running in compatibility mode.
+Since the original IE7 user-agent string doesn't include the Trident version, you can easily distinguish between IE7 and IE8 running in compatibility mode.

-Note: It is unclear if the Mozilla version will ever change as IE continues to develop, because it now has little meaning (it can&#8217;t be used reliably to determine anything).
+Note: It is unclear if the Mozilla version will ever change as IE continues to develop, because it now has little meaning (it can't be used reliably to determine anything).

 ## Gecko